Lawlzee/StageReport/README.md

 ## Todo

 1. Improve UI.
-2. Add a config option to choose which interactables to show on the recap.
-3. Add a config option to set the number of points each interactable gives.
-4. Display the number of credits available on the stage and the number spent.
+2. Display the number of credits available on the stage and the number spent.
-5. Fix stage completion not showing in multiplayer.
+3. Fix stage completion not showing in multiplayer.
-6. Show players the interactables they missed using the Radar Scanner.